WilcoFiers/treevue/README.md

 # Upcoming Features

-- Treevue should fire custom events
+- Generate a tree from JSON
+- Export a tree to JSON
 - Options for animation speed and L10n
 - Additional style examples
-- Generate a tree from JSON
-- Export a tree to JSON
 - Disabled checkboxes
 - Persistence through local storage
 - Automatic collapse when a new branch is opened